roman-yagodin/philogem/README.md

 ## What's this all about?

 It's up to you to [discover](https://roman-yagodin.github.io/protogame/)!
-Don't take it too seriously - have fun!
+Don't take it too seriously and have fun!

 ## Licenses